sajjjadayobi/ParsBigBird/README.md

 >>> 'ایران'
 ```

 ## Pretraining details: 🔭
-It is a pretrained model on Persian section of Oscar dataset using a masked language modeling (MLM) objective.
+This model was pretrained using a masked language model (MLM) objective on the Persian section of the Oscar dataset.
 Following the original BERT training, 15% of tokens were masked.
-It was introduced in this [paper]() and first released in this [repository]().
-Document longer than 4096 were split into multiple documents and documents that were much smaller than 4096 were joined using the [SEP] token.
+This was first described in this [paper](https://arxiv.org/abs/2007.14062) and released in this [repository](https://github.com/google-research/bigbird).
+Documents longer than 4096 were split into multiple documents, while documents much smaller than 4096 were merged using the [SEP] token.
 Model is warm started from Distil-BERT’s checkpoint.
-It doesn't matter how many tokens is input text in block_sparse mode it just attends to 256 tokens.
-for more details you can take a look at config.json at model card in
+- For more details, you can take a look at config.json at the model card in 🤗 Model Hub

-## Fine Tuning recommendations: 🐤
+## Fine Tuning Recommendations: 🐤
-this model needs a reasonable amount of GPU memory so in order to have a reasonable batch size, `gradient_checkpointing` and `gradient_accumulation_steps` are recommended. as far as this model isn't really big it's a good idea to first fine tune it on your dataset using Masked LM objective (also called intermediate fine tuning) lastly fine tuned on our main task.
-Also it’s recommended to use original_full (instead of block sparse) till 512 seqlen.
+Due to the model's memory requirements, `gradient_checkpointing` and `gradient_accumulation` should be used to maintain a reasonable batch size.
+Considering this model isn't really big, it's a good idea to first fine-tune it on your dataset using Masked LM objective (also called intermediate fine-tuning) before implementing the main task.
+In block_sparse mode, it doesn't matter how many tokens are input.
+It just attends to 256 tokens.
+Furthermore, original_full should be used up to 512 sequence lengths (instead of block sparse).

-### Fine tuning example 👷‍♂️👷‍♀️
+### Fine Tuning Examples 👷‍♂️👷‍♀️

 | Dataset                               | Fine Tuning Example                                          |
 | ------------------------------------- | ------------------------------------------------------------ |